Web3Philippines/matuto/README.md

 ![screenshot](src/assets/screenshot.png)

-Matuto is a simple and effective supplementary tool for learning Web3.
-With Matuto, you can passively learn about Web3 every time you open a new tab in your browser. 💜💙💡
+Matuto is a simple chromium-based browser extension that provides a glossary of terms and definitions related to web3, blockchain and cryptocurrencies when every time you open a new tab from your browser.

+It's a Filipino word which means "to learn".
+Which is the goal of this project, to help people learn more about web3, blockchain and cryptocurrencies. 💜💙📖

 ## 💻 Development